devSuatt/todoApp-springboot-docker/README.md

 - [x] H2 Database
 - [x] Documented on Swagger
 - [x] Maven
-- [x] Dockerized and publish on Docker Hub
+- [x] Dockerized and published on Docker Hub
 - [x] Unit tests using JUnit and Mockito

 There are 5 endpoints in user-controller: